MrMPerial/artist-portal-BE/README.md

 * Fans:

 Signup with Facebook.
 Listen to new music and show your love for a song by clicking the like button.
 You can only like a song one time.
 Every song that you like will show up in your dashboard for your convenience.

+## Technical Stuff

+### Basics
+- Back End is built on Node with Express
+- Front End is Currently being delivered with EJS but will be converted to Angular
+- Database is Mongo

+### Packages
+- body-parser
+- cloudinary
+- connect-ensure-login
+- cookie-parser
+- ejs
+- express
+- express-fileupload
+- express-method-override
+- express-session
+- lodash
+- mongoose
+- morgan
+- passport
+- passport-facebook
+- uuid

+### Contributions
+Contributions are welcome.

+### Suggestions
+Suggestions are welcome.